 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 North San Juan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 North San Juan has few renters and college students.
 But the biggest reason it is quieter in North San Juan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, North San Juan may be for you.

-As is often the case in a small town, North San Juan doesn't have a public transportation system that people use for their commute.
+North San Juan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, North San Juan is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.52% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in North San Juan who are college-educated is somewhat higher than the average US community of 21.84%: 27.52% of adults in North San Juan have at least a bachelor's degree.

 The per capita income in North San Juan in 2022 was $20,472, which is low income relative to California and the nation.
 This equates to an annual income of $81,888 for a family of four.
 North San Juan also has one of the higher rates of people living in poverty in the nation, with 65.14% of its population below the federal poverty line.